 Kate Korycki, MA (McGill), PhD (UofT)

-Assistant Professor - Women’s Studies and Feminist Research
+Assistant Professor - Gender, Sexuality, and Women's Studies

 Kate is a comparative political sociologist interested in the articulation of identities, collective memories and group imaginaries.
 Her research concerns the process by which ethnic, racial or gender identities are discursively and relationally formed, and how the fluid and constructed identities appear as natural and fixed.
 To that end, she adapts the sociological concept of collective memory to the field of politics, and to the field of belonging; and she tracks how stories of the past are creatively manipulated, how they constitute identities, and how they affect who is included or excluded in the conception of the 'we'.